Updated June 3, 2023

 mysqldump sample > samplebackup.sql

-In the above example we use mysqldump command to export the entire database.
-Here sample is a database name that we need to export and samplebackup.sql is sql filename for export of sample database.
-See here we export only a single database as shown in the above statement.
-The end output of the above query we illustrate by using the following snapshot.
+In the above example, we use mysqldump command to export the entire database.
+Here the sample is a database name that we need to export, and samplebackup.sql is sql filename for the export of the sample database.
+See here, we export only a single database, as shown in the above statement.
+We illustrate the end output of the above query using the following snapshot.

 The mysqldump provides different options to the user as follows.

 The above option is used to dump the entire database from the MariaDB server.